Commentary: Shaped by Methodism, Jackie Robinson continues to inspire

 Robinson did not forget the promise to Rickey to turn the other cheek.
 “In observing that trust,” Rickey said admiringly about Robinson, the ballplayer was “almost Christ-like.”

-Robinson died 45 years ago, on October 24, 1972.
-He was just 53.
+Robinson died October 24, 1972 at the age of 53.
 His epitaph reads: “Life is not important except in the impact it has on other lives.”